Menu

-Since 1948, the UK has operated a publicly-funded healthcare system, the National Health Service (NHS).
-This initiative was born after World War II as part of a broader welfare reform aimed at eradicating unemployment, poverty, and illness while enhancing education.
-Healthcare in the UK is primarily funded through income tax, with approximately 18% of an individual's income tax contribution directed toward this purpose.
-Private healthcare is also available, sustained through acquiring private health insurance.
-However, it's worth noting that the private healthcare sector is still developing and not as prevalent as the public system in the UK.
+Since 1948, the UK has operated a publicly-funded healthcare system called the National Health Service (NHS).
+This initiative was born after World War II as part of a broader welfare reform aimed at eradicating unemployment, poverty and illness while enhancing education.
+Healthcare in England is primarily funded through income tax, with approximately 18% of an individual's income tax contribution directed toward this purpose.

-The NHS comprises the National Health Services (England), NHS Scotland, NHS Wales, and Health and Social Care in Northern Ireland.
-The NHS is British people's pride because it was funded when the country showed the world that it puts citizens' health and well-being over financial profit despite the post-war adversities.
+In England, the system is simply referred to as the NHS.
+Across the UK, you'll also find NHS Scotland, NHS Wales and Health and Social Care in Northern Ireland.
+The NHS is the British people's pride because it was founded when the country showed the world that it puts citizens' health and well-being over financial profit despite the post-war adversities.
 Before the creation of the NHS, healthcare was available to employed citizens, the wealthy, or those supported by charities.
 With the introduction of the NHS, everyone was and still is eligible for healthcare.

 Overall, the NHS is an efficient, high-quality system that helps British people lead healthy lives through prevention and timely treatment.
 The NHS provides preventive services such as screenings, immunisations, maternity care, mental healthcare, rehabilitation (e.g., physiotherapy), palliative care, and clinically necessary dental and eye care.
 People who need assistive devices such as wheelchairs and hearing aids can access those via the NHS.